 - Black Bean and Corn Salsa Tacos

-Beef Enchilada Casserole comes together in about 15 minutes and is much easier than traditional enchiladas.
-Ingredients are layered together, topped with cheese, and baked to warm bubbly perfection!
+Enchilada Casserole comes together in about 15 minutes and is much easier than traditional enchiladas.
+Ground beef, corn tortillas, enchilada sauce, and plenty of veggies are layered together, topped with cheese, and baked to melty, bubbly perfection!

 - Prep Time: 15 minutes